mistermicheels/learning-notes/javascript/Event-loop.md

 Let's assume that every second the server receives 100 requests of type A and 1 request of type B. If 50 requests of type A come in just after a request of type B, all of those relatively fast requests needs to wait for 500ms before they can even start to be processed (making it seem to the client like they also took 500ms).
 One large synchronous request can have an enormous impact on the waiting time of lots of smaller requests.

 You can solve this situation using _task partitioning_.

+-   Basic idea: minimize the variation in task times by chopping up large tasks into smaller ones
+-   Application to example above:
-The idea is that you minimize the variation in task times by chopping up large tasks into smaller ones.
-Let's say that, in the above example, we rewrite the code for requests of type B. Instead of performing all of the computations in one big synchronous chunk, we let the code peform a small part of the computations (maybe a few ms worth of computation) and then call `setTimeout` with a delay of 0 and a callback that performs the next chunk of computation (which is put at the end of the relevant queue).
-This way, all tasks in the event loop take at most a few ms, making the server appear to be a lot faster and more responsive to clients issuing requests of type A.
+    -   Rewrite the code for requests of type B: Instead of performing all of the computations in one big synchronous chunk, we let the code peform a small part of the computations (maybe a few ms worth of computation) and then call `setTimeout` with a delay of 0 and a callback that performs the next chunk of computation (which is put at the end of the relevant queue).
+    -   This way, all tasks in the event loop take at most a few ms, making the server appear to be a lot faster and more responsive to clients issuing requests of type A.

-Note that, depending on how asynchronous operations are handed by the engine, you should also be careful about long-running asynchronous tasks.
-An example are workers in the Node.js worker pool that are asked to read the complete contents of some potentially huge files.
-You can apply task partitioning here by manually specifying which part of the file to read or using a streaming API to read the files.
+Note: depending on how asynchronous operations are handed by the engine, you should also be careful about long-running asynchronous tasks

+-   Example: workers in the Node.js worker pool that are asked to read the complete contents of some potentially huge files can end end up blocking the worker pool
+-   You can apply task partitioning here by manually specifying which part of the file to read or using a streaming API to read the files.

 Also note that task partitioning shouldn't be taken too far, as there is also some overhead involved in the creation of a whole lot of tasks vs. a single long-running task.